 - Plan for increasing costs of health care, long-term care, assisted living and other similar expenses.

-Indexed universal life provides death benefit protection today, and flexibility to help cover your needs in the future.
+Indexed universal life (both individual and survivorship) provides death benefit protection today, and flexibility to help cover your needs in the future.
 When funds are allocated to an indexed account option, cash values may get the dual benefit of increased upside potential through index-based growth and downside protection against market-based loss.